billabear/docs/docs/developer/events/customer.md

 ## Customer Enabled

-This is triggered when a disabled customer is enabled again
+This is triggered when a disabled customer is enabled again.

 | Name | Constant For Name |
 | --- | --- |